 Thalassemia is a blood disorder in which the body makes an abnormal form of hemoglobin.
 Hemoglobin is the protein in red blood cells that help those cells carry oxygen to the body's tissues.
 Abnormal hemoglobin causes the body to destroy red blood cells, which leads to anemia.
 Other symptoms include bone deformities, fatigue, growth failure and shortness of breath.
 Our clinic offers management and counseling for thalassemia patients.

 Anemia occurs when the body produces fewer red blood cells than normal.
 Red blood cells carry oxygen to the body's tissues.
 When the body's tissues do not get enough oxygen, effects range from paleness to increased heart rate to fatigue to dizziness and headache.
 Treatments for anemia can include vitamins, antibiotics or, in some cases, surgery or blood transfusions.
 St. Jude Affiliate Clinic at Novant Health Hemby Children's Hospital cares for children and young adults with all types of anemia, including both congenital (hereditary) and acquired (the result of another disease or disorder) anemias.
-Learn more about anemia in general.
 Check out our clinic's sickle cell anemia management program.

 Should your child's treatment include transfusions of blood or platelets, or infusions of antibiotics or other medications, those treatments can be administered in our office.
 Our comfortable, child-friendly infusion suite offers a convenient, familiar location for treatments.
 Learn more about our infusion suite.